A Tutorial to Multirate Extended Kalman Filter Design for Monitoring of Agricultural Anaerobic Digestion Plants: Sensitivity study of the MR-EKF parameters

 By comparison, different levels of measurement noise show a similar influence on total estimation error for both tuning criteria, Figs.~\ref{fig:res:L1_shares_meas_noise_bestBoulkroune} and \ref{fig:res:L1_shares_meas_noise_bestStates}.
 However, for criterion~1, estimation errors are more dominated by AC, which particularly occurs upon large feeding events.

 Clearly, the tuning according to criterion 1 leads to less bias among the different estimates, Fig.~\ref{fig:res:L1_shares_pmm_bestStates}, and again shows a stronger dominance of AC among the most influential states.
 This is due to a much stronger emphasis on innovations during measurement updates, which holds both for online and offline outputs (plots not shown).
-Similarly to criterion 3, higher PMM tend to result in lower estimation errors, cf. discussion in Sec.~\ref{sec:res:pmm}.
+Similar to criterion 3, higher PMM tend to result in lower estimation errors, cf. the discussion in Sec.~\ref{sec:res:pmm}.

-Finally, Fig.~\ref{fig:res:L1_shares_init_errors_bestStates} shows that total estimation errors for different initialization are qualitatively similar for the tuning according to criterion 1 and 3, but that AC more clearly dominates the total estimation error for criterion~1.
+Furthermore, Fig.~\ref{fig:res:L1_shares_init_errors_bestStates} shows that total estimation errors for different initialization are qualitatively similar for the tuning according to criteria 1 and 3, but that AC more clearly dominates the total estimation error for criterion~1.

+Finally, Fig.~\ref{fig:res:L1_norm_and_shares} illustrates that it is not instructive to state a maximum convergence time for the MR-EKF, as the estimation error is predominantly influenced by the feeding events, cf. Fig.~\ref{fig:feeding_pattern}, which cause the filters to exhibit large innovations and hence high estimation errors after an initial convergence during the first \SI{7}{\day}.
+The feeding-induced perturbation is least pronounced for the cases of no delay and bad initialization using the tuning according to criterion 1, cf. Fig.~\ref{fig:res:L1_shares_delays_bestStates} and \ref{fig:res:L1_shares_init_errors_bestStates}, but even then the initial estimation errors are exceeded during days 7-8.